Covid-19 Essential links to information and helplines for business

 Extended Job Retention and self-employed schemes - to September 2021

-The scheme will once again cover 80% of wages for hours worked tapering to 60% over the coming months to September.
+The scheme will cover 80% of wages for hours worked tapering to 60% over the coming months to September.
 Employers will only be asked to cover National Insurance and employer pension contributions for hours not worked.
 Businesses can place their workers on part time hours and claim furlough payments on the hours not worked, thereby still enabling your workforce to earn 80% of their usual pay, capped at £2500 per month.
 Employers can bring back employees that were made redundant, provided they were on the payroll in October 2020.

 Tax cuts and deferrals